I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndischimney/ns-ndischimney-_path_offload_state_const.md

 A pointer to the source IP address of a TCP connection.
 If the TCP connection is over IPv4, the
      address is a 4-byte IPv4 address.
 If the TCP connection is over IPv6, the address is a 16-byte IPv6 address.
 The source address bytes are always in network byte order.

+`DestinationAddress`

+A pointer to the destination IP address of a TCP connection.
+If the TCP connection is over IPv4,
+     the address is a 4-byte IPv4 address.
+If the TCP connection is over IPv6, the address is a 16-byte IPv6 address.
+The destination address bytes are always in network byte order.

 ## Remarks
 The value of each path constant variable does not change during the life of a TCP connection.
 Neither